bigwiv/Biopython-cn/chr21.rst

         python setup.py bdist_wininst

-    Now you°Øve got a Windows installer.
+    Now you‚Äôve got a Windows installer.
 Congrats!
 At the moment we have no trouble shipping installers built on 32 bit windows.
 If anyone would like to look into supporting 64 bit Windows that would be great.

 **RPMs**
-    ®C RPMs are pretty popular package systems on some Linux platforms.
+    ‚Äì RPMs are pretty popular package systems on some Linux platforms.
     There is lots of documentation on RPMs available at
     ```http://www.rpm.org`` <http://www.rpm.org>`__ to help you get
     started with them.
 To create an RPM for your platform is really
     easy.
 You just need to be able to build the package from source
-    (having a C compiler that works is thus essential) ®C see the
+    (having a C compiler that works is thus essential) ‚Äì see the
     Biopython installation instructions for more info on this.

     To make the RPM, you just need to do: